via: Pexels / Alexander Suhorucov

 44. What do you look forward to the most when you think about getting old?

-A little lighter discussion about aging than you would normally come across.
-Here, you're not thinking about the negatives of getting older, but all the things that get better with age.
+Why It's Great: This creates a lighter discussion about aging than you would normally come across, which makes it more worth it.
+Here, you're not thinking about the negatives of getting older but all the things that get better with age.

 45. Would you rather give or get bad advice?